 Do we actually get relationship do-overs?
 Karmic opportunities that make up for those that were missed based on timing, maturity, or circumstances?
 Can people change on their own in ways that make relationships succeed years later where they didn’t previously?

 Risking Relationship Round Two

 An old boyfriend got in touch not long ago.
-We had drifted apart, after a really lovely relationship.
+We had drifted apart, having once enjoyed a truly lovely relationship.

-We were a yes for each other, and through difficult times; then we floated in a haze of maybe, and found ourselves in a presumed no. At the time, we had insurmountable logistical challenges – money, kids, and other constraints.
-There were differences in nature, some that were problematic – which I set aside.
-Eventually, they evolved into part of the maybe, and then the no.
+We were a yes for each other, and through difficult times; then we floated in a haze of maybe, and found ourselves in a presumed no. At the time, we had insurmountable logistical challenges – money, kids, and other constraints – the typical issues that come with life after divorce.
+There were also differences in nature and desire, some that were problematic, which I set aside.
+Eventually, those bedroom issues weighed heavily when it came to the maybe, and the ultimate no.

 But without question, there was love.
 Full-on, believe-in-each-other love.
 At one point, I would’ve moved my share of mountains so we might be together.
 Is rekindling possible under these circumstances?
 Can you refashion passion?
 What if you can find the love, but not the heat?

 We stayed in touch; we ran into each other in the past year.
 And then, a few months ago, the phone call that gently proposed we consider picking up where we left off.
 All the children were older.
 We knew each other well, trusted each other – and could even help each other in this difficult economy by pooling resources (and living together).

 What was once a relationship with intimacy, trust, shared habit, and love is now in the past.
 For me, it was a lovely past, but something I put away on a shelf, in a private place of memory.

 Start up again?
 Is it tempting in some ways and impossible in others?
 Sure – the thought of falling into something known and comfortable has appeal.
 And practical aspects for both of us.
 We’re both older, in a way more isolated.
 We know and trust each other.
 But is that enough?